apo1798/memory-match/README.md

 # Memory Match

 ### Memory match is an old but never out-of-fashion mini game.
-Match the same card to prove our brain is still young!
+Match the same card to prove our brains are still young!

 Go and visit -> https://apo1798.github.io/memory-match/